svampkorg/moody.nvim/README.md

         bold_nr = true,
         -- you can turn on and off a feature which shows a little icon and -- registry number at the end of the CursorLine, for when you are -- recording a macro!
-        recording = {
+Default is false. recording = {
-            enabled = true,
+            enabled = false,
             icon = "󰑋",
         },
     },